Lund & Strachan - Divorce Solutions for the Entire Family

 Strachan, A.M., (1994).
 Do's and Don'ts for Psychologists working with divorce.
 Los Angeles County Psychological Association News, March/April, 1-3.

 Randolph, E.T., Eth, S., Glynn, S.M., Paz, G.G.,Leong, G.B., Shaner, A.L., Strachan, A.M., Van Vort, W., Escobar, J.I., Liberman, R.P.
 (1994).
-Behavioural Family Management in Schizophrenia: Outcome from a clinic-based intervention.
+Behavioral Family Management in Schizophrenia: Outcome from a clinic-based intervention.
 British Journal of Psychiatry, 164, 501-506.

 Strachan, A.M., (1993).
-Working from home: everything you need to know about living and working under the same roof, by P. & S. Edwards : A review.
+Working from home: everything you need to know about living and working under the same roof, by P. & S. Edwards: A review.
 Family Business Review, 4 (4), 456-458.

 Strachan, A. M., (1992).
 Family Management.
-In R.P.Liberman (Ed.), Handbook of Psychiatric Rehabilitation, MacMillan, New York.
+In R.P.Liberman (Ed.), Handbook of Psychiatric Rehabilitation, Macmillan, New York.

 Rea, M. M., Strachan, A.M., Goldstein, M. J., Falloon, I., & Hwang, S. (1991).
 Changes in patient coping style following individual and family treatment for schizophrenia.
 British Journal of Psychiatry, 158, 642 - 647.